hackoregon/getting-started/datascience/Readme.md

-This area provides information to install the tooling used for Hack Oregon data cleaning, analysis, and storage.
+This area provides information to install and use tooling used for Hack Oregon data cleaning, analysis, and storage.